-There are three types of VAT rates used in the UK, depending on the product or service being provided:
+Understand the three UK VAT rates and when they apply depending on the type of product or service being sold.

 |Standard||20%||Most goods and services such as adult clothes, furniture, alcoholic drinks|

 |Reduced||5%||Female sanitary items, children’s car seats and some energy-saving materials in the home|